UKPLab/acl2016-modality-verbclasses/README.md

 }
 ```

-> **Abstract:** We revisit Levin’s theory about the correspondence of verb meaning and syntax and infer semantic classes from
+> **Abstract:** We revisit Levinâ€™s theory about the correspondence of verb meaning and syntax and infer semantic classes from
 a large syntactic classification of more
 than 600 German verbs taking clausal
 and non-finite arguments.
 Grasping the